dryu99/boonwegig-pub/README.md

 - [x] add save artist + save artist_event rows to db
 - [ ] do an initial scrape!!! (use db venues not json delete that)
 - [ ] look into data you scraped and figure out bugs
+  - [ ] check individual instagram posts and see if chatpgt correclty identified the error
+  - [x] handle startDateTime being NOT NULL
 - [ ] look into imiplementing chatgpt cache so we don't repeat queries on debug (+ testing)
 - [ ] set up vps
 - [ ] set up cron jobs